PersonaDooM/Aabas/Cryptography-Class/Assessments/Assignment/Practical_test/Practical_test_2/README.md

 ```

-Here `folder = r"<Your locked_files>"`, I make a hardcode but to post in Git i dont show the directory cause of my privacy purpose :).
+Here `folder = r"<Your locked_files>"`, I make a hardcode directory but to post in Git i dont show the directory cause of my privacy purpose :).

 ---